feds201/feds-central/scouting/old-yearly/2022/README.md

 * With your device selected (look under Device Manager for more info), go into the Run tab in the Main Menu above, and select "Run App".

-## Help
+## Help Us!

-Fill this in.
+If you like what you see and want to help us out, that would be awesome!

+We will manually check every pull request, but most likely your change will be reflected in the app.

 ## Authors

-Main contributors
+#### Main contributors

 Zayn B. ([@BaizaOP](https://github.com/BaizaOP))
 Sukhesh S. ([@Sukhesh07](https://github.com/Sukhesh07))

-The Boys
+#### The Boys

 Adit G. ([@Adit-champ](https://github.com/Adit-champ))
-Immanuel M.
+| Immanuel M.
-Timothy G.
+| Timothy G.
-Andrew S.
+| Andrew S.

+#### Our Awesome Programming Mentor

 Mr. S

 ## Version History